resplab/epicR/casedetection/Case_Detection_Results.md

   - Medication adherence is 0.7
   - Smoking adherence is 0.7
   - Cost discounting: 0.015
-      - *The default price year for costs is 2015 CAD*
   - QALY discounting: 0.015
   - Time horizon: 20
   - The WTP threshold for NMB is 50000